 9.3.1.9.1 Overview Change text as follows

-The Management ACK subfield is set to one to indicate that frames of type Management that are not Action No Ack are acknowledged.
+The Management ACK subfield is set to one to indicate that a frame of type Management and subtype that is not Action No Ack is acknowledged.
 This subfield is reserved if the BlockAck variant used is not the EDMG Multi-TID BlockAck variant.